Meet the Liberty Therapists

 Biography:

-Jill is a Licensed Clinical Social Worker (LCSW) in Missouri, a Licensed Specialist Clinical Social Worker (LSCSW) in Kansas, and a Registered Play Therapist-Supervisor (RPT-Sâ„¢).
-She is EMDR (Eye Movement Desensitization & Reprocessing Therapy) certified, a Certified AutPlay Therapy Provider, a Certified Autism Specialist (CAS), and a Certified Animal Assisted Play Therapist (CAAPT).
-Jill obtained her Master of Social Work degree from Park University and is currently working on her Doctor of Social Work degree at Barry University.
+Dr. Jill Robinson is a Licensed Clinical Social Worker (LCSW) in Missouri, a Licensed Specialist Clinical Social Worker (LSCSW) in Kansas, and a Registered Play Therapist-Supervisor (RPT-S™).
+She is EMDR (Eye Movement Desensitization & Reprocessing Therapy) certified, a Certified AutPlay Therapy Provider, a Certified Autism Specialist (CAS), and a Certified Animal Assisted Play Therapist and Supervisor (CAAPT-S).
+Jill obtained her Master of Social Work degree from Park University and her Doctor of Social Work degree at Barry University.
 She is also an adjunct professor at Ottawa University and a volunteer for the Northland Trauma Recovery Network.
-Jill is passionate about helping individuals meet their goals and enhance their well-being.
+She also serves as a board director for the International Association for Animal Assisted Play Therapy®.
+Jill is passionate about helping individuals meet their goals and enhance their well-being, and uses an eclectic approach when working with individuals.
 Before entering private practice, she worked in hospice and at a psychiatric hospital.
 Jill has three dogs and a cat who come into the office with her.
-Jill's favorite self-care activities include being outside, listening to music, running, and spending time with family, friends, and her pets.
+Jill's favorite self-care activities include being outside, listening to music, exercise, reading, and spending time with family, friends, and her pets.

 John Clymore